I know what you’re thinking. Wait, what? You’re still proud to be American? Are you blissfully ignorant of the shit show that’s going on right now?

 I’ll leave you with this quote from the sadly short-lived, “Newsroom:”

 ….[S]o when you ask, “What makes us the greatest country in the world?”
 I dunno know what the fuck you’re talking about!
 Yosemite?

 It sure used to be.
 We stood up for what was right.
 We fought for moral reasons, we passed laws, struck down laws for moral reasons, we waged wars on poverty, not poor people.
 We sacrificed, we cared about our neighbors.
 We put our money where our mouths were, and we never beat our chest.
 We built great big things, made ungodly technological advances, explored the universe, cured diseases, and we cultivated the world’s greatest artists, and the world’s greatest economy.
 We reached for the stars, acted like men.
 We aspired to intelligence, we didn’t belittle it; it didn’t make us feel inferior.
 We didn’t identify ourselves by who we voted for in our last election, and we didn’t…

 We didn’t scare so easy…Huh.
-We were able to be all these things, and to do all these things, because we were informed.
+We were able to be all these things and to do all these things because we were informed.
 By great men, men who were revered.
-First step in solving any problem is recognizing there is one.
+The first step in solving any problem is recognizing there is one.
 America is not the greatest country in the world anymore.